Cleveland Clinic logo

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Spider veins can occur along with varicose veins.
-These are fine blue or red lines that you can see through your skin but are not lumpy.
+They’re thin, red or blue lines you can see through your skin.
+Unlike varicose veins, they don’t bulge or feel lumpy.

 Symptoms and Causes

 You may not experience any symptoms.
-If you do, you may find that they are worse when you sitting or standing for a long time.
+If you do, you may find that they’re worse when you sit or stand for a long time.

 Symptoms include:

-• Pain, aching, throbbing or tenderness in your lower legs.
+• Pain, aching, throbbing or tenderness in your legs

 Advertisement

-• Diet: Too much sodium or not enough fiber or water can make you retain water and increase your risk of varicose veins and hemorrhoids.
+• What you eat: Too much sodium or not enough fiber and water can make you retain water and increase your risk of varicose veins and hemorrhoids.

-• Genetics: You may be more likely to develop varicose veins during pregnancy if your mother or grandmother also had them.
+• Genetics: You may be more likely to develop varicose veins during pregnancy if your biological mother or grandmother had them in pregnancy.

-• Weight: Varicose veins are more common if you are carrying excess weight.
+• Weight: Varicose veins are more common if you have overweight or obesity.

 Diagnosis and Tests

-Your healthcare provider will examine your legs, genitals and rectal area, depending on your symptoms.
+Your healthcare provider will examine your legs, genitals and rectal area, depending on where the varicose veins are.
+They’ll ask you about any pain, aching or swelling you have and when these symptoms occur.

 Management and Treatment